 CareClinic is one of the top medication reminder and health tracker apps that has been developed for those suffering from chronic diseases.
 This is perfect for those who need a skin tracking app that stores data needed by your specialist.

 The app lists down the name of the medicine and will remind you of the exact time you need to take it, as well as the process on how to take it.
 These reminders do not look complicated as it is simplified in a to-do-list form.
 All the patient has to do is input valuable data and the app will do its job to make your life easier.
-Setting a passcode on this app is also possible if ever you have privacy issues.
+Setting a passcode on this app is also possible if you ever have privacy issues.

 Aside from that, it also has a psoriasis journal to help you manage the symptoms of the disease itself.
 Setting fitness goals and therapy may also be done to help improve the quality of your life.
 At the end of each month, all information stored in the app will then be converted into a health record in which you can bring to your next doctor’s appointment.
 This report will also show you if you are doing well with the treatment plan or not.